Lyapunov functions for linear damped wave equations in one-dimensional space with dynamic boundary conditions

 There exist several ways to compute numerical approximation of the solution of evolution problems associated with partial differential equation, \cite{tadmor2012review}.
 In the case under consideration, spectral methods lead to an estimation of the base function at each time step due to the dynamics boundary condition.
 This requires an important computing power.
 As we have only one dimension in space finite-element methods reduce to finite difference methods with (possibly unequal) spacial step.
 Finite different methods can be delicate to design in order to ensure at the same time numerical stability and good approximation.
 Note that there also exist specific schemes based on Riemann invariants \cite{boldo2013wave}.
 These last schemes have good numerical property, but their extension to dynamic boundary conditions is not obvious.

 In this paper, we suggest a new approach, which provides numerical scheme stability and therefore achieves structural stability.
 It is based on the discretization of the Lagrangian associated with the wave equation.
 This approach leads to a special finite difference scheme.
 As previously said the wave equation in its stationary form can be associated with a Lagrangian.
-For the case under consideration, this Lagrangian is given by
+For the case under consideration \eqref{sys_problem}, (in the stationary case where $\nu=U(t)=f_c=\gamma_1=f_{ac}=0$), this Lagrangian is given by